The Great Mystery of Jack the Ripper, Part VI

 9. Fact: After murdering his fifth victim, Catherine Eddowes, in Miter Square, Jack the Ripper escaped in a northeasterly direction and tossed her bloodstained piece of apron into a doorway at 108—119 Wentworth Model Dwellings, on Goulston Street.
 The Ripper’s home was most likely a short distance past Goulston Street, in the same northeasterly direction.
 Is that where George Hutchinson’s home was located?

 Finding: Yes.
-In fact, the doorway where the bloody piece of apron was found was precisely on the most direct route that Hutchinson could have taken to where he lived, which was just two blocks beyond Goulston Street, in a northeasterly direction.
+In fact, the doorway where the bloody piece of apron was found was precisely on the most direct route that Jack the Ripper could have taken to where Hutchinson lived, which was just two blocks beyond Goulston Street, in a northeasterly direction.

 10. Fact: Jack the Ripper almost certainly was stout or muscular.
 Mrs. Elizabeth Long and Constable William Smith, both of whom apparently saw the Ripper, testified that he was about five feet seven inches tall.
 Constable Smith also testified that the Ripper’s age was about 28.
 Do those physical characteristics align with those of George Hutchinson?